revbayes/revbayes.github.io/tutorials/morph/index.md

 Enter the Rev code provided in this section in the new model file.

-The file you will begin in this section will be the one you load into RevBayes when you`ve completed all of the components of the analysis.
+The file you will begin in this section will be the one you load into RevBayes when you've completed all of the components of the analysis.
 In this section you will begin the file and write the Rev commands for loading in the taxon list and managing the data matrices.
 Then, starting in section [subsect:Exercise-MkModel], you will move on to writing